cbugk/libvirt-nwfilters/README.md

 sudo src/redefine-nwfilters.sh src/nwfilters
 ```

+Having imported filters, add filterref to a VM.
+Sample: `src/filterref-template.xml`.
+Note that its content must be embedded into a NIC's `<interface> </interface>` block.

+---

+## About script

 Summary:
 * Script requires use of sudo or a user with appropiate priveledges/groups to manage libvirt.
 * Filename must conform to `nwfilter-*.xml`.